 Diversify or die is the mantra of the modern farmer.
-For three Western Australian Wheatbelt families it’s transported them into the brave new world of the wonder food, quinoa.
+Three Western Australian Wheatbelt families transported into the new world of the wonder food, quinoa.

 Megan Gooding credits the fickle finger of Mother Nature with turning her and her husband, Damien, into quinoa farmers.
 “From 2000 to 2010 it pretty much forgot to rain,” she explains.
 “Things were so dire that we started casting around for a high-value crop that could be adapted to our growing conditions and for which we could hope to have some control over the supply chain.
 We found out that the University of WA was doing research into quinoa, so we thought ‘why not give it a go’?”